Learn About Tea

 Tea, the beverage, is the second most widely consumed drink in the world, exceeded only by water.
 In many cases today, as in ancient times, tea is safer to drink than water because it is boiled first, killing any disease-carrying bacteria.

-All tea, regardless of its origin, is the Camellia sinensis plant.
+All Tea, regardless of its origin, is the Camellia sinensis plant.
 Left to its own devices, tea plants will grow into a substantial tree (up to 40 feet!).
-On our farm, a few are allowed to do so for the purpose of growing seeds.
+On our farm, a few are allowed to "go wild" (without pruning) for the exclusive purpose of growing seeds.
 For tea production, it is necessary to train the tea plants form their single stem into "clump" style bushes, and great care is taken to create a shape that lends itself to consistent picking, or “plucking”.
 This process, called "frame formation", is achieved through pruning and pegging.
 “Pegging” is the practice of bending some branches down, and pegging them into position after cutting the stem at a 45 degree angle.
 This flattened area where picking occurs is referred to as the “plucking table.”

-Light of Day Organics presently has four High Tunnel Hoop houses, three of which are dedicated exclusively to the growing of perennial Camellia sinensis ("Tea") plants.
+We are the exclusive distributor for our packaged teas to keep the cost as low as possible for our customers; we do not offer our tins to resellers.
+Please purchase on this website or come see us at our seasonal retail tea shop on the farm here in Traverse CIty.
+Light of Day Organics presently has four High Tunnel Hoop houses, which are dedicated to the growing of perennial Camellia sinensis ("Tea") plants.
 We produce White, Green, Oolong and Black tea styles, plus many Tisanes (herbal blends that do not contain Tea leaves, proper).
-Our pristine hand-harvested ingredients are grown at our two Leelanau County USDA Certified Organic and Demeter-certified Biodynamic farms are inspected annually by third party auditors, (MOSA, and Demeter International, respectively).
-Our on-site private wells (used for irrigation, cleaning, making cups of Tea within our tea shop) are tested each year for any contaminants (such as coliform bacteria, Nitrates, Fluoride, & heavy metals).
+Our pristine hand-harvested ingredients are grown at our two Leelanau County USDA Certified Organic and Demeter-certified Biodynamic farms which are inspected annually by third party auditors, (MDA, FDA, MOSA, and Demeter International, respectively).
+Our on-site private wells (used for irrigation, cleaning, making cups of Tea within our tea shop) and soils are inspected each year for any contaminants (such as coliform bacteria, Nitrates, Fluoride, pesticide residue & heavy metals).

 Advanced Series Tea Classes